pbzona/viridity/README.md

 ## Development

 I run my sites on Ghost because the theme system is just insanely fun to work with.
 If you want to mess with my theme (or create your own), I recommend starting [here](https://docs.ghost.org/docs/install-local).
-Viridity is compatible with Ghost v1.19, and has been tested up to Ghost v1.25, so be sure to upgrade your local installation before running it.
+Viridity is compatible with Ghost v1.25, and will work with Ghost 2.x.
+Note that not all König image features are supported yet, but I'm working on that 😎.

 ### Styles